DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 Client-Server Multi-process Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The third example multi-process application included with the Intel® DPDK shows how one can
+The third example multi-process application included with the DPDK shows how one can
 use a client-server type multi-process design to do packet processing.
 In this example, a single server process performs the packet reception from the ports being used and
 distributes these packets using round-robin ordering among a set of client  processes,